-For example, a job using a GPU with a weight of 10 for 2 hours and memory equivalent to 5 CPU hours would be billed as 25 CPU hours.
-This approach ensures consistent, transparent, and fair resource accounting across all heterogeneous components of the cluster.
+Example: A job using a GPU with a weight of 10 for 2 hours and memory equivalent to 5 CPU hours would be billed as 25 CPU hours.
+This approach guarantees consistent, transparent, and fair resource accounting across all heterogeneous components of the cluster.

-You can see the detail of the conversion by looking at the parameter of a random partition on any of the clusters.
-We are using the same conversion table everywhere.
+You can check the up to date conversion details by inspecting the parameters of any partition on the clusters.
+The same conversion table is applied everywhere.